JinCoin/jinwallet/rpc/documentation/clientusage.md

 The only exception to these steps is if the client is being written in Go.
-In that case, the first step may be omitted by importing the bindings from btcwallet itself.
+In that case, the first step may be omitted by importing the bindings from jinwallet itself.

-The rest of this document provides short examples of how to quickly get started by implementing a basic client that fetches the balance of the default account (account 0) from a testnet3 wallet listening on `localhost:18332` in several different languages:
+The rest of this document provides short examples of how to quickly get started by implementing a basic client that fetches the balance of the default account (account 0) from a testnet3 wallet listening on `localhost:33098` in several different languages:

 - [Go](#go)